SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 *NB: Before proceeding, ensure that the Single Mode radio button at the bottom of* *the Data Explorer is checked (see the section* :ref:`Loading_data` *).*

-This mode is an extension of the :ref:`Single_Fit_Mode` that fits two or more data sets *to the same model* simultaneously.
-If necessary it is possible to constrain fit parameters between data sets (eg, to fix a background level, or radius, etc).
+This mode is an extension of the :ref:`Single_Fit_Mode` that allows for some relatively extensive constraints between fitted parameters in a single *FitPage* or between several *FitPage*'s (eg, to constrain all fitted parameters to be the same in a contrast series of *FitPages* except for the solvent sld parameter, contrain the length to be twice that of the radius in a single *FitPage*, fix the radius of the sphere in one *FitPage* to be the same as the radius of the cylinder in a second *FitPage*, etc).

 If the data to be fit are in multiple files, load each file, then select each file in the *Data Explorer*, and *Send To Fitting*.
 If multiple data sets are in one file,